 Financial help when you’re not able to work

-To get new style ESA you must have paid enough national insurance contributions when you were working.
+If you have to give up work because of illness or a disability you may be able to get new style Employment and Support Allowance (ESA).
+To get new style ESA you must have paid enough national insurance contributions during the last 2 to 3 years when you were working.
 ESA is usually paid for one year.

-There are two ways to start a claim for new style employment and support allowance:
+There are two ways to apply for new style ESA:

 You also need to give Jobcentre Plus a medical certificate from your doctor and complete a medical assessment.